 Co-founders Jaime Schmidt and Michael Cammarata will continue to be involved with the brand.

 “Today is a momentous day in the history of Schmidt's Naturals as we announce our joining of the Unilever family of brands,” said Jaime Schmidt, Founder, Schmidt’s Naturals.
 “Thanks to our community, what started humbly in my kitchen and local farmers’ markets has grown into homes worldwide.
 I am proud to say that as a result of our partnership with Unilever, we are better positioned than ever in our mission to make natural products accessible to all.
-Moreover, Unilever’s substantive actions towards creating a more sustainable and equitable future for perse peoples across the planet further fuels the enthusiasm behind our alliance.”
+Moreover, Unilever’s substantive actions towards creating a more sustainable and equitable future for diverse peoples across the planet further fuels the enthusiasm behind our alliance.”

 Michael Cammarata, Co-founder and CEO, Schmidt’s Naturals: “As long as I can remember, I’ve had one dream—to build and be part of a meaningful company that would help change the world and empower people everywhere to live their best lives.
 Today, Schmidt’s Naturals and Unilever are coming together to bring natural products to the world in new and innovative ways.
 Through our partnership, we look forward to Unilever taking Schmidt’s Naturals to new heights and cementing the brand’s mission.”

 Terms of the transaction were not disclosed.
 Subject to any applicable governmental authorizations, the transaction is expected to close no later than the first quarter 2018.

 18 Apr 2018 –